julianlam/feps/fep/e965/fep-e965.md

 * If a querying implementation cannot resolve a value of these types or further indirections, it SHOULD consider them equivalent to URLs that return 404 and MAY log an error or warning to user or system log as appropriate.
 * It is RECOMMENDED that unresolvable `movedTo` values be displayed to end-users as corrupted or incomplete moves, rather than as deactivated accounts.

-### Interpreting an Announce Activity of a Deactivated Actor
+### Interpreting a Move Activity or an Announce Activity of a Deactivated Actor

-Servers receiving an Announce object with an Actor as its object SHOULD NOT increment a `shares` collection.
+Servers receiving a Move or an Announce activity with an Actor as its object SHOULD NOT increment a `shares` collection.
 If a receiving server persists redirects or aliases to more smoothly remain aware of migrating or multi-homed users, or for other reasons, it MAY resolve the new Actor object and perform the above-described checks and MAY record said Actor update.

 ## Open Issues

-1. Are there others to which an Actor-update Announce should be addressed beyond just Followers? is it worth calling out server-instance Actors, since they might also want to know for... idunno moderation reasons?
+1. Are there others to which an Actor-update Move or Announce should be addressed beyond just the old Actor's [Followers, somehow imported](https://socialhub.activitypub.rocks/t/fep-7628-move-actor/3583/3)? is it worth calling out server-instance Actors, since they might also want to know for... idunno moderation reasons?
 2. Announce Activity example
 3. Address Actor Equivalence Attestation objects explicitly, or leave up to implementer imagination?